Py-Jinx/NerdMiner_v2_w_S3_Amoled_Touch/README.md

 # NerdSoloMiner

+## Changes in this fork:

+I tried to adapt to the Lilygo S3 Amoled Touch device.
+It works for me but I have only limited knowledge how I can build the filesystem image.

+Not sure if I could do it in a better way.
+A few warnings still remain....

+Cheers
+Py-Jinx

 **The NerdSoloMiner v2**

 This is a **free and open source project** that let you try to reach a bitcoin block with a small piece of hardware.